serializingme/website-content/content/project/emofishes.md

 <!--more-->

-This proof of concepts include a static link library for the common code, Cufish (Curious Fish), and Nofish (Nosey Fish).
+The proof of concepts include a static link library for the common code, Cufish (Curious Fish), and Nofish (Nosey Fish).

 ## Cufish